microshare/microshare.github.io/docs/2/general-user/meet-microshare/technical-overview.md

 In order to view data on your environment, you will be interacting with the Microshare® Platform online.
 After setting up a [Microshare® Account](/docs/2/general-user/quick-start/create-an-account/) and your company's Microshare® Admin shares the data with you, viewing data is as easy as heading over to the [https://app.microshare.io/](https://app.microshare.io/) page and following the [Access my Apps Guide](/docs/2/general-user/quick-start/access-my-apps/).

-Alternatively, if your Microshar®e Admin creates a guest app, no Microshare® account is necessary!
+Alternatively, if your Microshare® Admin creates a guest app, no Microshare® account is necessary!
 Just follow the link sent to your email inbox.

-## 4. How it works ?
+## 4. How does it work?
 ---------------------------------------

 Microshare®’s plug-n-play IoT modules.